 And if you are a potential birthmother considering adoption, it is wise to examine the risk factors in the checklist to see how they might relate to you.
 It can be beneficial to follow up by discussing any risks with an adoption counselor.

 For potential adoptive families, it is important to note that nearly every birthmother will have one or more of these characteristics.
 Some birthmothers might have all of these characteristics and still place her child for adoption.
-The checklist is a guide that can serve to identify the number of characteristics that exist and how extensive they are in order to discuss them with an adoption counselor.

 Here is the checklist: